-Sharing costs of a sponsored project when it is not required by the sponsor, but offered by the Private Investigator in the proposal budget or budget justification as a commitment to the project.
+Sharing costs of a sponsored program when it is not required by the sponsor, but offered by the Principal Investigator in the proposal budget or budget justification as a commitment to the project.
 When the proposal is awarded by the sponsor, the voluntary cost sharing commitment becomes part of a binding agreement and an award condition.
 Voluntary committed cost sharing must be tracked, documented and reported (when required) to sponsors.

 |Voluntary Uncommitted Cost Sharing||

-Sharing costs of a sponsored project which are over and above proposed and awarded commitments.
+Sharing costs of a sponsored program which are over and above proposed and awarded commitments.
 Such cost sharing does not need to be tracked, documented or reported to sponsors.
 For example, a key personnel committed to and charged 25% of the Institutional Base Salary to the project, but spent 35% of his/her research effort on the project.
 The additional 10% is voluntary uncommitted cost sharing.

 An individual permitted under specific conditions to perform activities on behalf of the University, but who is not an employee of the University of Virginia and, therefore, is not generally entitled to the benefits granted to employees.

 |VWB and VWT||

 VWB (Visa Waiver for Business) and VWT (Visa Waiver for Tourism) travelers are required to have a valid authorization through the Electronic System for Travel (ESTA) prior to travel to a U.S. port-of-entry.